 Nick Coit spends his days chasing around local athletes for great games, fun interviews, and interesting stories.
-Nick started his travels around Rhode Island in February 2014, joining the legendary Ken Bell as ABC6 Weekend Sports Anchor/Weekday Sports Reporter.
 A native of Plymouth, Mass, home of “The Rock” and “The Mayflower,” Nick developed the bright idea of combining two of his passions, sports and entertainment, into one at Plymouth North High School.
 He played four years on the baseball field for the Blue Eagles.
 He also stood out on the stage, playing the lead role of “Tevye” in Fiddler On The Roof his senior year, among other roles.
-So when he was thinking about what he wanted to do with his life, Nick thought being a “Sports Guy” was the perfect combination of his talents.
+So, when he was thinking about what he wanted to do with his life, Nick thought being a “Sports Guy” was the perfect combination of his talents.

-After seven months of learning from the best in Boston, Nick moved north to Bangor, Maine, beginning a two-year journey with WABI TV5 as a Sports Anchor/Reporter.
-Nick was able to not only live out his dream of being on the air, but he was also able to develop a new passion for local sports.
-Through UMaine hockey games at Alfond Arena to the high school basketball tournament at the Bangor Auditorium, Nick gained a true understanding of the importance of sports and the stories behind the games to local communities.
+Nick’s passion for following local sports though was fueled after moving north in December 2011 to Bangor, Maine, beginning a two-year journey working with the legendary Tim Throckmorton at WABI TV5.
+Through covering UMaine hockey games at Alfond Arena to the high school basketball tournament at the Bangor Auditorium, Nick gained a true understanding of the importance of sports and the stories behind the games in local communities.

-Nick’s excited to be covering sports closer to home.
-He’s also thrilled to have the opportunity to explore what Rhode Island has to offer.
-If you’ve got a place Nick can sprint to for a story, feel free to email him at email@example.com.
-You can also follow Nick on Twitter: @NickCoit.
+Nick’s always looking across every corner of Rhode Island and Southeastern Mass for great stories to tell.
+If you’ve got a place Nick can sprint to, feel free to email him at email@example.com.
+You can also follow Nick on Twitter: @NCoitABC6.